Cars yield the right of way to a pedestrian at an uncontrolled intersection.

 Before entering an uncontrolled intersection, actively scan your environment.
 Look left, right, and then left again.
 Carefully check for pedestrians, cyclists, and other cars, as people can be hard to see, especially near blind spots from buildings or parked cars.
 Don’t just glance—take a moment to really look and make sure no one is approaching from any direction before you proceed.
 This heightened awareness is your best defense against unexpected hazards and is a key part of defensive driving.

-Communicate with Other Drivers
+Using Signals to Communicate with Other Drivers

 Clear communication is essential where there are no traffic lights.
 Let other drivers know your intentions by using your turn signals early.
 Beyond that, try to make eye contact with other drivers or pedestrians.
 A simple nod or hand gesture can confirm that you see each other and have a shared understanding of who will go first.
 This removes guesswork and reduces the risk of two drivers moving into the intersection at once.
 Never assume another driver knows what you plan to do.

-Adjust for Bad Weather
+How to Adjust Your Driving in Bad Weather

 Driving conditions change quickly, so you need to adjust your habits.
 Rain, snow, or fog can reduce visibility and increase stopping distances.
 When the weather is poor, approach uncontrolled intersections with extra caution.
 Slow down more than you normally would and leave more space between vehicles.
 Even at slower speeds, accidents at these intersections can cause serious injuries, especially on slick roads.
 Being extra vigilant during bad weather isn’t just smart—it’s essential for your safety.

-Common Mistakes and What Happens Next
+Common Mistakes and Their Consequences

 Even with the best intentions, mistakes happen at uncontrolled intersections.
 Understanding the common slip-ups and their consequences can help you stay safe and know what to do if an accident occurs.
 These intersections rely on drivers sharing a mutual understanding of the rules, but confusion can lead to traffic violations, collisions, and complicated insurance claims.
 Let’s break down some frequent myths and the real-world impact of making the wrong move.
 Knowing what to expect can make a stressful situation a little more manageable.

-Common Right-of-Way Myths
+Debunking Common Right-of-Way Myths

 One of the biggest mix-ups is the idea that whoever gets to the intersection first automatically gets to go first.
 While it seems logical, it’s not the law.
 The most important rule is to yield to the vehicle on your right.
 If you arrive at the same time as another car to your right, they have the right-of-way.
 Forgetting this simple rule is a frequent cause of collisions.
 Getting the right-of-way laws straight is key to preventing accidents and keeping traffic flowing smoothly and safely for everyone.